mattw23n/tree-d/README.md

-# API-to-3D Pipeline
+# Tree-D Studio

-A web application that converts 2D painting data from the Met Museum API into 1:1 scale 3D GLB models, solving the **Scalar Gap** pain point identified in art collection research.
+A web application that converts 2D paintings into depth-aware 3D reliefs using AI-enhanced normals, displacement, and roughness.
+It supports the Met Museum API, interactive 3D viewing, and USDZ/GLTF export for AR placement.

 ## Problem Statement